Jawz84/Blog/PowerShell Contributing.md

-# Ten ways of contributing to PowerShell :octocat: OSS
+# Ten ways of contributing to PowerShell OSS

 ## Why this blog